 The most common remedy is compensation.

 If you intend to issue a claim for Constructive Unfair Dismissal it is important that you adhere to the strict time limits.
-Your claim must be submitted to the Employment Tribunal within three months less one day from your last day of employment.
+A claim must be submitted to the Employment Tribunal within three months less one day from the last day of employment.

 If you wish to resign in response to the way you have been treated at work it is also very important that you seek legal advice as soon as possible.
 You must not delay.

-If you think you have been constructively dismissed or consider that you can no longer continue as an employee at your place of employment, please do not hesitate to contact your nearest Ringrose Law Office in Boston, Sleaford, Grantham, Newark, Lincoln, or Spalding and ask for a member of the Employment Law Team.
+If you think you have been constructively dismissed or consider that you can no longer continue as an employee at your place of employment, contact your nearest Ringrose Law Office.
+Offices in Boston, Sleaford, Grantham, Newark and Lincoln.
+Ask for a member of the Employment Law Team.